alefore/weblog/ten-years-of-edge.md

-  (for performance or correctness) that I've been wanting for a long time (sometimes years) and that previously seemed very hard or even impossible, suddenly ... fall gracefully into place, effortlessly.
+  (for performance or correctness) that I've been wanting for a long time (sometimes years) and that previously seemed very hard or even impossible, suddenly ... fall gracefully into place.
   I make a lot of progress.

 * Per relationship (b),